Responding to Customer Feedback

 Soliciting for feedback

-- We do not encourage you to ask customers to write feedback on feedbackhall because many business owners may not do so in a balanced way.
-We want the platform to be a reliable source of balanced and natural user experiences and we can only achieve that when users are inspired to share their experiences and they do so without any form of encouragement from the business owners.
+- You can ask customers to write feedback on FbH however, we do not encourage you to mandate or force customers to write feedback on FbH.
+We want the platform to be a reliable source of balanced and natural user experiences and we can only achieve that when users are inspired to share their experiences and they do so without any form of coercion from the business owners.

 - We have a number of tools and procedures to identify fake submissions.
 If we discover that you have offered compensation or incentives to consumer(s) to give feedback, we will not feature them.

-- Do not ask your employees or past employees to give feedback on your products or services.
-Do not mandate your staff to collect feedback from happy customers.
+- Do not mandate your staff to collect feedback from happy customers.

 - We advise business owners to sincerely put customers first and focus on providing excellent experience for them.
 These will result in naturally high quality and unbiased feedback.